GautamGupta/bb-legacy-plugins/easy-mentions/trunk/readme.txt

 Tested up to: 1.1
 Stable tag: 0.1.1

-Easy Mentions allows the users to link to other users' profiles in posts by using @username (like Twitter).
+Easy Mentions allows the users to link to other users' profiles in posts (by using @username) and tags (by using #tag), basically like Twitter.

 == Description ==

-Easy Mentions allows the users to link to other users' profiles in posts by using `@username` (like Twitter).
+Easy Mentions allows the users to link to other users' profiles in posts (by using `@username`) and tags (by using `#tag`), basically like Twitter.

 Just make a new post, write the content with a `@username` (can be any username) in the text.
 When you submit the post, the plugin will automatically link the usernames (which exist) to their profile.
-Note that the plugin doesn't link the usernames with spaces.
+You can also link the tags in the same way by using `#tag`.
+Note that the plugin doesn't link the usernames or tags with spaces.
+You can also disable linking of users or tags by going to the settings page.

-The plugin can also add a Reply link below each post and when clicked, adds `@username` with the *post link* in the post textbox.
+The plugin can also add a Reply link below each post, which when clicked, adds the reply text (configurable) in the post textbox.
 This can be enabled via the settings page, but before that please see #1 question in the [FAQ](http://bbpress.org/plugins/topic/easy-mentions/faq/).

 == Other Notes ==